groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/README.md

 # GroupDocs.Translation Cloud

+[GroupDocs.Translation Cloud](https://products.groupdocs.cloud/translation) is Cloud API to translate Word and Excel files as well as plain text.

-[GroupDocs.Translation Cloud](https://products.groupdocs.cloud/translation) is a simple SDK used to add translation of Microsoft Word documents, Microsoft Excel workbooks and plain text to your app with merely a few lines of code.
+For convenience of our .NET customers we introduce a simple SDK used to add translation of Microsoft Word documents, Microsoft Excel workbooks and plain text to your app with merely a few lines of code.

 In detail, it's a set of SDKs for document and plain text translation in our Cloud.
 It supports translaton of .doc, .docx, .docm, .xls, .xlsx, .xlsm files.
 Just pass a specific file or text to the GroupDocs.Translation Cloud API, and it will translate and save translated file in our Cloud or will return translated text.